-The Westerra Credit Union compensation philosophy is built on values and long‐term financial strength.
-Westerra has always taken a long‐term view.
-Through its more than 85‐year history, the credit union has weathered many economic cycles.
-Westerra has done this by making solid decisions in the best interest of our members, and, of course, hiring and training disciplined leaders who focus on achieving our long‐term strategies.
+The Westerra Credit Union compensation philosophy is built on values and long-term financial strength.
+Westerra has always taken a long-term view.
+Through its long history dated back to 1934, the credit union has weathered many economic cycles.
+Westerra has done this by making solid decisions in the best interest of our members, and, of course, hiring and training disciplined leaders who focus on achieving our long-term strategies.

-Today, Westerra’s executive management, under the leadership of Jay Champion, is a team with a track record of proven performance.
+Today, Westerra's executive management is a team with a track record of proven performance.
 We believe they are among the best in the industry and that their expertise and deep commitment to the cooperative credit union philosophy are unparalleled in the industry.

 The Westerra Credit Union compensation philosophy is designed to foster long-term financial strength for the credit union with business practices reflecting solid values and ethics.
 It is based upon the premise that the success of the organization depends largely on the dedication and commitment of the people in key management positions, and the incentives provided to successfully implement our business strategy and corporate objectives.

 We recognize that Westerra operates in a competitive environment for talent.
 Therefore, our approach to compensation considers the full range of compensation alternatives to enable us to compete with our peers as we seek to attract and retain key personnel.
-As an organization with the top 5‐star financial rating from Bauer Financial over the last 26 years, Westerra must attract and retain top 5‐star talent.
+As an organization with the top 5-star financial rating from Bauer Financial since 1992, Westerra must attract and retain top 5-star talent.

 We base our compensation decisions on four basic principles:

 Reflecting Our Business Philosophy - Our approach to compensation encompasses our solid values, ethics and the way we do business in the communities we serve.
 We do not encourage risky financial activities when salaries, compensation, and goals are designed, but instead focus on driving financial strength in the best interest of members.